Ulla-Lena Lundberg

-Ulla-Lena Lundberg (born 14 July 1947, Kökar, Åland) is a Finland-Swedish author living in Porvoo, Finland.
+Ulla-Lena Lundberg (born 14 July 1947) is a Finland-Swedish author living in Porvoo, Finland.
 Her Swedish-language books have been translated into several languages, including Finnish, Danish, German, Russian and Dutch.

 Biography

+Lundberg was born in Kökar, Åland, Finland.
+Her father, Pehr Lundberg, was a vicar, and her mother, Maj Olin, was a primary school teacher.
 Lundberg made her debut at age 15 with the poetry anthology Utgångspunkt in 1962.
 In 1964, she spent some time in the United States on a scholarship.
 She subsequently wrote of her experiences in the US.
-Lundberg also wrote a book about Japan after living there in 1968.
+Lundberg also wrote a book about Japan after living there in 1968, and lived in England from 1971 to 1973.

 Her breakthrough is generally considered to be the 1976 book Kökar, a factual account of the past and present of her island of birth, told through the stories of some of the islanders.
 She would later write two novels about the fictional Kökar native Anna in Kungens Anna and Ingens Anna.

 She would write extensively about Africa (the fictional Tre afrikanska berättelser, Sand and Regn and the factual Öar i Afrikas inre), having lived for two years in the African nations of Botswana, Zambia, Kenya and Tanzania.

-After obtaining her Master's degree in 1985 from Åbo Akademi University, Lundberg spent the academic year of 1986–1987 as a lecturer and writer in residence at the University of Minnesota.
+After obtaining her master's degree in 1985 from Åbo Akademi University, Lundberg spent the academic year of 1986–1987 as a lecturer and writer in residence at the University of Minnesota.
 Save for this one year at the University of Minnesota, Lundberg has worked her entire professional life as an author and continues to do so.

 In 1993, Lundberg published Sibirien, which, in addition to being an autobiography, is an account of four-month-long stays in Siberia.
 This has been the most internationally successful of her books.

 Among her other works, the most notable include the acclaimed seafaring trilogy of Leo, Stora världen and Allt man kan önska sig, a series of fact-based, fictional novels detailing the history and evolution of shipping in Åland/Finland.